Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Expert Tip.

-Market shocks could also arise from upheaval caused by changing governments, as the US, UK and India all head to the polls this year.
+Market shocks could also arise from upheaval caused by changing governments, as the US, UK and India have all headed to the polls this year.

 When commodity sources and vital supply routes are disrupted, prices tend to increase.